 “The kids with Trapper Keepers tend to throw the papers in and don’t organize.
 They can’t find anything,” explained sixth-grade English teacher Janice Kopp.

-The issue might not even be the Trapper Keepers themselves, but the facilities of the school.
+The issue might not even be the binders themselves, but the facilities of the school.
 A random search of actual school-supply documents emphasizes that the issue may be one of physical space.

 Park Elementary in Kearney, Nebraska, is just one example of this stance in action.
 In bold letters at the top of their recommended school supplies lists, they state, “NO TRAPPER KEEPERS or BOOKBAGS ON WHEELS (they just don’t fit in lockers).”